|Address||1800 48th Avenue S.W.

 |Directions||Click for Directions|

-The MRCC is a 12 dorm, 151 bed-housing unit located south of Bismarck and along the Missouri River.
+The MRCC is a 13 dorm, 191 bed-housing unit located south of Bismarck and along the Missouri River.
 The current facility opened on December 14, 1992.
-It’s comprised of male inmates with a custody level of minimum.
-A variety of program services are provided to inmates housed at the MRCC.
-The services provided include treatment, education, employment, medical, religious, and personal wellness.
+It’s comprised of male residents with a custody level of minimum.
+A variety of program services are provided to residents housed at the MRCC.
+The services provided include treatment, education, employment, medical, religious, personal wellness and work release.

 The MRCC is located along the Missouri River in southwest Bismarck.
-The facility has a single housing unit, which was constructed in 1992.
-The facility is a 12 dorm 151 bed correctional housing facility with no fences surrounding the property.
-Other buildings on the grounds include a garage for auto shop and other buildings, which are used for offices, inmate recreation, and dining.
-The MRCC provides a safe and healthy environment for minimum-security residents to apply themselves to the task of rehabilitation.
-This is accomplished by maintaining proper custody, work, education, and treatment programs, encouraging residents to make the needed changes to be law abiding and successful in society.
-The main consideration is security.
-It is stressed to provide a safe and secure environment for both staff and inmates and provide an environment which affords the opportunity to seek treatment, education, employment, medical, and wellness activities, which allow the inmate to improve their self-esteem, life skills, and remain active.
-The MRCC is comprised of male inmates with a custody level of minimum low.
-Due to the small amount of time remaining on an inmate’s sentence when they arrive to the MRCC, release plans, re-entry skills, and addiction treatment are stressed to release the inmate into the community with the skills to be a productive member of society.
+The facility has a two housing units.
+The main housing unit, which was constructed in 1992, and a Transitional Housing Unit which was initiated in February 2016.
+The facility is a 13 dorm 191 bed correctional housing facility with no fences surrounding the property.
+Other buildings on the grounds include a garage for auto shop and other buildings, which are used for offices, inmate recreation, dining and storage for work projects.
+The MRCC provides a safe and healthy environment for minimum-security residents to apply themselves to the task of rehabilitation and re-entry.
+This is accomplished by maintaining proper custody, work, education, and treatment programs, encouraging residents to make the needed changes to be successful in the community.
+MRCC provides a safe and secure environment for both staff and residents and provides an environment which affords the opportunity to seek treatment, education, employment, medical, and wellness activities, which allows the residents to improve their self-esteem, life skills, and remain active.
+Due to the small amount of time remaining on an resident's sentence when they arrive to the MRCC, release planning, re-entry skill development, and treatment are facilitated effectively and efficiently.

-Upon arrival to the MRCC, a unit Correctional Case Worker and the inmate will complete an initial interview The inmate will then be assigned a specific staff member to work with on an individual basis.
-The staff member and inmate will have a personal contact and discuss issues at least monthly (30 days) and sometimes more often.
+Upon arrival to the MRCC a unit Correctional Case Manager and the resident will complete an initial interview and orientation.
+The resident will then be assigned a specific staff member to work with on an individual basis.
+The staff member and resident will have a personal contact and discuss re-entry skills at minimum monthly (30 days).
 Residents are instructed to comply with staff recommendations as a failure to do so may affect housing, parole, employment status, and custody levels.

 All calls are subject to staff monitoring with the exception of legal calls.
-Inmates may place local and long distance telephone calls during recreation hours.
-All inmate telephone calls shall be collect calls made at the expense of the inmate or person called (local, long distance, attorney, etc.).
+Residents may place local and long distance telephone calls during recreation hours.
+All resident telephone calls shall be collect calls made at the expense of the resident or person called (local, long distance, attorney, etc.).
 No 3-way, 1-800, or 1-900 calls are allowed.
-Staff Assisted calls will be approved for emergencies only.
-A written request for all calls must be sent to the Director a minimum of twenty-four (24) hours in advance of the call.
-Calls will only be approved for extreme serious illness, death, or setting up transportation for discharge.
-Staff will dial the number, announce they are an officer of the Missouri River Correctional Center, their title, and inform the caller the name of the inmate that would like to talk to them.
-The officer will then seek permission from the caller.
+Staff assisted calls will be approved for emergencies only.
+A written request for all calls must be forwarded to the Deputy Warden a minimum of twenty-four (24) hours in advance of the call.
+Calls will only be approved for serious illness, death, or arranging for transportation at discharge.

-Rules and regulations pertaining to property issues are strictly enforced and follow the property guidelines in the Inmate Handbook.
+Rules and regulations pertaining to property issues are strictly enforced and follow the property guidelines within the DOCR Handbook.
 Personal property to be sent out of the institution must go through the Property Office.
 The MRCC will not be responsible for lost or stolen items.
-No items at any time may be dropped off at the MRCC for any reason.
-However, an approved person on the inmates visiting list may send discharge clothing 1 week prior to discharge.
-If someone is providing transportation, they may also bring discharge clothing at that time.
-All items not allowed through normal institutional channels will be considered contraband.
-Contraband will be pulled and become property of the state.
+All items not allowed through normal institutional channels will be considered contraband and confiscated.

-All inmates housed at the Missouri River Correctional Center are expected to work or be enrolled in full time school during their incarceration.
-Inmates and staff attempt to target employment opportunities that are in the best interest of the inmate and the facility.
-Facility jobs for inmates include, kitchen, janitorial, buildings/grounds, and maintenance.
+All residents housed at the Missouri River Correctional Center are expected to work or be enrolled in full time school during their incarceration.
+Residents and staff attempt to target employment opportunities that are in the best interest of the resident and the facility.
+Facility jobs for residents include, kitchen, janitorial, buildings/grounds, and maintenance.

 Typical work includes welding and metal cutting at the MRCC and warehouse work at the R.R.I. showroom.
 Pay for this job assignment is regulated under R.R.I. standards.

-At 90 days prior to discharge it is the inmates responsibility to notify the Unit Management staff member the inmate is assigned to as to the status of transportation needs upon discharge.
-If the bus ticket request criteria is met; the inmate should send a request slip to the assigned Unit management staff member to secure a bus ticket.
-Inmates are encouraged to save money during their incarceration to pay for discharge transportation.
+At 90 days prior to discharge it is the resident's responsibility to notify the Unit Management staff regarding status of transportation needs upon discharge.
+If the bus ticket request criteria is met; the resident shall forward a request slip to the assigned Unit management staff member to secure a bus ticket.
+Residents are encouraged to save money during their incarceration to pay for discharge transportation.

-Some of the treatment programs offered at the MRCC are Intensive 2.1, and Cognitive Change.
-If recommended for treatment programming, the inmates name is placed on a waiting list.
+Treatment programs offered at the MRCC include CA-BISA, Thinking for Change, Alternative to Violence, Conflict Resolution as well as individual counseling.
+If recommended for treatment programming, the resident's name is placed on a waiting list.
 The lists are generally developed in accordance with discharge or personal appearance dates before the Parole Board.
 Some treatment may be completed prior to the personal appearance before Parole Board.